Discover the Best of Bellevue Parks: A Family Adventure Guide

 360 Virtual Tour of Crossroads Park

-Welcome to Crossroads Park!
+Welcome to Crossroads Park in Bellevue!
 Come have an unforgettable adventure this spring or summer on 34 acres of land.
-With a huge playground, water splash pad, and two picnic shelters, there’s something for everyone.
-Keep the kids entertained with a variety of slides, climbers, and swings, and make unforgettable memories on the life-sized orca and slide down it’s nose.
+With a huge playground, water splash park, and two picnic shelters, there’s something for everyone.
+Keep the kids entertained with a variety of slides, climbers, and swings, and make unforgettable memories on the life-sized orca and slide down its nose.
 This spray playground features a variety of water-themed landscape and play features such as spitting frogs, spouting orcas and squirting clams.
 Even in cooler weather, the playground is great year-round entertainment.
 Shelters can be reserved ahead of time or open picnic areas are available.
 Don’t miss out on quality time with family and friends at Crossroads Park!

 Heads up, it gets pretty sunny around the playground, so many folks like to bring their own little beach tents to relax.
 There’s a few trees but you might wanna bring a hat or a buddy to share the shade with.